esper-io/console_docs/docs/compliance-policy/create-policy.md

 The default password is 1234.
 It is possible to set up a template without a password for these features, or just leave the default password; Esper strongly recommends setting up a more complex password for stronger security.
 The same password will be set for all devices provisioned using the template

-*TIP*: If your device is set up in Kiosk mode, the dock will be accessible even if you choose either no settings app or the Android settings app as part of your applied Compliance Policy.
-That means you should set an appropriate password for the Dock & Esper Settings app if you plan to deploy your devices in Kiosk mode.
+*TIP*: If your device is set up in Kiosk mode, the dock will be accessible even if you choose either no settings application or the Android settings application as part of your applied Compliance Policy.
+That means you should set an appropriate password for the Dock & Esper Settings application if you plan to deploy your devices in Kiosk mode.

-### Manage Android Settings App via Policy
+### Manage Android Settings Application via Policy

-This setting will display the icon for the default Android settings app on the Home screen of the device.
+This setting will display the icon for the default Android settings application on the Home screen of the device.
 Clicking this icon will take the user to the default Android settings.
 Depending on the other configurations set by the Compliance Policy, some options may be disabled to the user.
 Just by switching On/Off via console users can control it on the device.

 ![](./images/createpolicy/10-androidappsetting.png)